luizoamorim/ethereum_transaction/README.md

 It's a tool that allow us to use a local ethereum blockchain that preset 10 accounts with 100 ether each one.

+## ethereumjs-tx
+We use this library to create a new transaction.

+# Code goals
+So the code is very simple and will show how to connect on a Ethereum network using web3.
+Demonstrate how to create a transaction with ethereumjs-tx.
+We'll too sign the transaction and send it to the network.